Northern Ireland (Regional Rates and Energy) Act

 Overview

-The Northern Ireland (Regional Rates and Energy) Bill sets the regional rate for Northern Ireland for the year ending 31 March 2019 and amends the Renewable Heat Incentive (RHI) Scheme Regulations to adjust payments for biomass installations.
+This bill sets the regional rate for Northern Ireland for the year ending 31 March 2019 and amends the Renewable Heat Incentive (RHI) Scheme Regulations 2012.
+It specifies the rate and makes changes to the RHI scheme's payment structure, particularly affecting small and medium biomass installations.

 Description